Pers8/obsidian-files/Tle IB English.md

 ## SPECS Acronym
 ?
-S = Start woth the s
+S = Start with the source
+P = Point to the passage
+E= Examine the evidence
+C =